sunpy/sunpy/doc/source/guide/installation/index.rst

 Installing Python Modules
 -------------------------
-You should now have the following installed on your system; Python, Numpy, Scipy, Matplotlib, git, pip and Qt.
+You should now have the following  on your system; Python, Numpy, Scipy, Matplotlib, git, pip and Qt.
 You can now install some final remaining dependencies using pip.
 Depending on which system you are using some of these may already be installed but it does not hurt to upgrade: ::